MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/walkthrough-2-display-an-external-webpage-in-your-agent-application.md

 ---
-title: "Walkthrough 2  Display an external webpage in your agent application | MicrosoftDocs"
+title: "Walkthrough 2: Display webpages and external URLs in your agent application | MicrosoftDocs"
-description: "Demonstrates how to display an external web page in Unified Service Desk." ms.date: 08/23/2017 ms.topic: article
+description: "Use this walkthrough to understand the prerequisites and procedures for displaying web pages and external URLs in your agent application. " ms.date: 08/23/2017 ms.topic: article
 author: mh-jaya